-IBC 2.0 CONTINUUM kickstarts its series of Hackathons with educational institutions for a holistic Web 3.0 ecosystem development | www.lokmattimes.com
+IBC 2.0 CONTINUUM Kickstarts its Series of Hackathons with Educational Institutions for a holistic Web 3.0 Ecosystem Development | www.lokmattimes.com

-IBC Media has returned with one of the most prominent events in the Blockchain and Web 3.0 space, the much-awaited basket of events including the Hackathon series, Skill building programs, Startups pitch competitions, DeFi competitions and a mega conference with government and key Blockchain players.
-The Hackathon events leading to the Mega Hackathon and conference have already commenced with IBC-HACK-1 on July 30, 2022.
+New Delhi (India), August 6: IBC Media has returned with one of the most prominent events in the Blockchain ...

-IBC Media has returned with one of the most prominent events in the Blockchain and Web 3.0 space, the much-awaited basket of events including the Hackathon series, Skill building programs, Startups pitch competitions, DeFi competitions and a mega conference with government and key Blockchain players.
-The Hackathon events leading to the Mega Hackathon and conference have already commenced with IBC-HACK-1 on July 30, 2022.
+New Delhi (India), August 6: IBC Media has returned with one of the most prominent events in the Blockchain and Web 3.0 space, the much-awaited basket of events including the Hackathon series, Skill building programs, Startups pitch competitions, DeFi competitions and a mega conference with government and key Blockchain players.
+The Hackathon events leading to the Mega Hackathon & conference have already commenced with IBC-HACK-1 on July 30, 2022.

 The “Kick-off Event witnesses the presence of several top educational institutions leadership and reinforces the commitment towards skill building in the latest Blockchain technologies.
 It will also see the emergence of several ideas and their conversion into innovative startup companies down the line.